On Uncertainty Calibration for Equivariant Functions: Invariant Classification Calibration

 \section{Invariant Classification Calibration}

-In this section, we present our results on bounds of uncertainty calibration error for classification for on invariant functions.
+In this section, we present our results on bounds of uncertainty calibration error for classification on invariant functions.
 In particular, we will show how miscalibration can be understood by examining the fibers of each uncertainty estimate and then studying the error on each of those fibers.
 The error on these fibers is related to the symmetries of the model and the data, which establishes a relationship between symmetry and model calibration.
 In the main, our bounds demonstrate how badly a function can become miscalibrated due to incorrect and extrinsic invariance.
 In particular, the lower and upper bounds are tightened by the dissent on individual fibers.
-Additionally, this section provides experimental results that shows how incorrect invariance can affect model calibration experimentally in domains where the theory is less tractable.
+Additionally, this section provides experimental results that show how incorrect invariance can affect model calibration in domains where the theory is less tractable.
+For practitioners who are more interested in empirical results and conclusions, experiments begin in \cref{sec:swiss}.